 5. Davis Island Beach

-Davis Island was constructed by filling two small natural islands with mud that was scooped from Tampa Bay in the 1920s.
+Davis Island was constructed by filling two small natural islands with mud that were scooped from Tampa Bay in the 1920s.
 The island was named after local resident and developer, D.P.
 Davis.
 His vision was to create a vacation community with a variety of amenities such as hotels, an airport, and golf courses.
-The beach is often crowded with anchored boats so it's not the best choice for swimming.
+The beach is often crowded with anchored boats, so it's not the best choice for swimming.
 Come relax in the sun, have a picnic, and enjoy the off-leash dog area.
 Also features an on-site boat ramp!

 6. Egmont Key State Park

 Egmont Key State Park is a state park located on Egmont Key, which primarily exists as a wildlife refuge.
-The park has an interesting history, some remnants of which can still be seen on the island, including a historic lighthouse that was built in 1858.
+The park has an interesting history, some remnants of which can still be seen on the island.
+This includes a historic lighthouse that was built in 1858!
 The island housed captured Seminoles during the 19th century and later served as a base for the Union Navy.
 Fort Dade was constructed on the island in 1898 and can still be seen today.
 The island is quite remote and has virtually no amenities.
 There is no drinking water available, so be sure to pack plenty of supplies including food, water, and sunscreen.
 In addition to seeing the interesting historic sites and walking the trails, visitors enjoy swimming, watching wildlife, picnicking on the beach, and fishing.

 4905 34th Street South #5000, St. Petersburg, FL 33711, Phone: 727-893-2627